Janhvi Kapoor

 Janhvi Kapoor (born 6 March 1997) is an Indian actress who works predominantly in Hindi films.
 Born to film actress Sridevi and producer Boney Kapoor, she made her acting debut in 2018 with the romantic drama Dhadak, which was a commercial success.

 Her subsequent theatrical releases were commercially unsuccessful, but she received nominations for the Filmfare Award for Best Actress for playing the titular aviator in Gunjan Saxena: The Kargil Girl (2020) and a woman trapped in a freezer in Mili (2022).
-In 2024, she had a brief role in the Telugu action drama Devara: Part 1, which became the highest-grossing of her career.
+She has also appeared as the leading lady in the Telugu action dramas Devara: Part 1 (2024), which became the highest-grossing film of her career, and Peddi (2026).
+However, her roles in both films were poorly received, with critics noting their limited prominence within the films' male-dominated narratives.
+She has since starred in a supporting role as a woman of a lower-caste navigating social discrimination in Homebound (2025).

 Early life and background

-Janhvi Kapoor was born on 6 March 1997.
+Janhvi Kapoor was born on 6 March 1997 in Mumbai.
 Her father is the film producer Boney Kapoor, the son of the late filmmaker Surinder Kapoor, and her mother is the actress Sridevi.
 She is the niece of film actors Anil and Sanjay Kapoor.
 Her younger sister, Khushi, is also an actress.
 She has two half siblings, Arjun (an actor) and Anshula Kapoor from her father's first marriage.
 Kapoor lost her mother on 24 February 2018 at age 20, 10 days short of her 21st birthday, when she was found dead of an accidental drowning in Dubai.

 Kapoor studied at Ecole Mondiale World School in Mumbai.
 Before making her film debut, she took an acting course from Lee Strasberg Theatre and Film Institute in California.